JaekyoungChang/A2-Group7/README.md

 *Note 1: you will have to select the appropriate "run_this" file for your operating system*

+If you are unable to use the "run_this" files, please use the following steps:
+ - For the purposes of this guide it will be assumed that you will extract the zip folder containing the program to the desktop.
+If you extract the folder to another location, you will need to modify the instructions accordingly.

+ If you are using Windows 10:
+  1. Open Command Prompt by clicking on the start menu and then type cmd.
+Choose Command Prompt from the options available.
+  2. Once in Command Prompt navigate to the A2-Group7-main folder by typing the following in to Command Prompt: cd C:\Users\<Your Username>\Desktop\A2-Group7-main (Please note that you will need to change <Your Username> to your own username.)
+  3. Then type the following: set CLASSPATH=%CLASSPATH%;.\bin
+  4. Finally, run the program by typing: java cinco.ticket.Main

+  If you are using Linux:
+  1. -

 ## Using the program

 To use the program, you must first create an account (refer to [Creating an account](#creating-an-account)).